veeravivekt/Distributed_Version_Control_System/README.md

    - This folder contains scripts that Git can run automatically before or after certain actions (like committing or pushing).

 4. **objects**
    - This folder stores the actual Git objects, which represent your repository's data, such as files, commits, and changes.
-We'll explore this in detail later.

 5. **refs**
    - `refs` holds references or pointers to branches and tags.